In This Article

-If we've learned anything from the popularity of Mario Kondo, it's that there's a sort of freedom in minimalism.
-Without our stacked collections of stuff, our minds no longer have to deal with the latent stress of clutter.
-At least, that's the idea.
-But plenty of us has also found solace in simply stuffing our possessions in closets and shutting the door.
-In theory, that also works, right?
+If we've learned anything from the popularity of Marie Kondo, it's that there's a sort of freedom in minimalism.
+Less clutter in the home means less clutter in our lives, and we are so into that idea.
+But, plenty of us have also found solace in simply stuffing our possessions in closets and shutting the door.

-Well, it does, but it also doesn't solve the bigger problem.
-Even if you're not a Kondo devotee, there's still something to be said about a minimal closet.
-Aside from the magical power of peace of mind, there's also the simple convenience of functionality.
-"Having less clutter in your space makes finding things easier," says Megan Garcia, design consultant, and sales manager at California Closets.
+In theory, that works, but it doesn't solve the bigger problem.
+Even if you're not a KonMari devotee, there's still something to be said about a minimal closet.
+"Having less clutter in your space makes finding things easier," Megan Garcia, design consultant at California Closets, says.
 "We've all been told to keep things simple, but it really is so true."

 Clear Everything Out

 It may be overwhelming, but Garcia says that the best way to start organizing a closet is to clear it out first—even items stuffed in the back that you haven't seen for years.
 She jokes that it's common for clients to have two of the same thing because of how cluttered space can be.

 "So often, clients aren't even sure of what they actually own," she says.
 "Once you are able to truly see everything you have, you can start to work through it."